unskript/Awesome-CloudOps-Automation/README.md

 ## Extending Docker
 You can use our base docker to extend the functionality to fit your need.
-Follow this [document](./README_extending_docker.md) to create your own custom docker.
+Follow this [document](./README_extending_docker.md) to create you own custom docker.

 <br/>